PROFESSIONAL LEARNING

 Parents and caregivers are the first teachers in a child’s life, being there to guide them through early milestones.
 Putting their children into the education system can feel jarring because they’re no longer the primary educator.
 This is when forming a relationship with the teacher becomes crucial.
 Communicating with teachers lets families stay involved so they can support what’s happening in the classroom.

-But family members who are involved in their children’s education and regularly connect with teachers aren’t only there to make sure that homework gets done.
+But family members and caregivers who are involved in their children’s education and regularly connect with teachers aren’t only there to make sure that homework gets done.
 They’re able to encourage their children, participate in their academic trajectory, and become invested in their education.
 Overall, this can lead to children who perform better in school both academically and socially.

-It’s the student who benefits the most from communication between home and school; some advantages may include:
+It’s the student who benefits the most from communication between home and school.
+Some advantages may include:

 • Improved academic achievement